nordnet/cordova-universal-links-plugin/README.md

 ##### Step 1

 We are not gonna describe stuff regarding certificate acquiring.
 You can find lots of information about that on the Internet.
-For example, you can do as described [here](https://blog.branch.io/how-to-setup-universal-links-to-deep-link-on-apple-ios-9):
+For example, you can do as described [here](https://blog.branch.io/how-to-setup-universal-links-to-deep-link-on-apple-ios-9).

-1. Visit [https://www.digicert.com/easy-csr/openssl.htm](https://www.digicert.com/easy-csr/openssl.htm) and fill out the form at the top to generate an openSSL command.
-Keep this window open.
-2. Login to your remote server.
-3. Execute the openSSL command to generate a certificate signing request (.csr) and certification file (.cert).
-4. Pay for your SSL certification at [https://www.digicert.com/welcome/ssl-plus.htm](https://www.digicert.com/welcome/ssl-plus.htm).
-5. Wait for Digicert to approve and send you the final files.
-6. In the end, move `yourdomain.com.cert`, `yourdomain.com.key` and `digicertintermediate.cert` into the same directory on your remote server.

 ##### Step 2